J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 In this article, you’ll find several commonly asked interview questions for the Data Analyst role at JP Morgan as well as the example answer to help you prepare for the interview.
 Also, we’ll cover several tips that can set you apart from the competitors during the selection process.
 So, let’s get started!

-As JP Morgan is a multinational company, the interview process for a Data Analyst position at JP Morgan might vary in each location.
-However, the typical JP Morgan interview process consists of four different rounds, each will be conducted with different setups and teams.
+As a multinational company, JP Morgan’s interview process for a Data Analyst position varies by location.
+However, the typical process consists of four to five rounds with different setups and teams.

 If you pass the screening round, then you’ll face the first technical interview with team members from the Analytics department.
 In this round, you may be asked hard-skill-related questions where you need to use programming languages such as Python or SQL to conduct data analysis or answer questions about statistics and probability.

-As an example, they might give you a case study where they give you a dataset, and you need to analyze the data and present your findings.
-Another example is a case study where they want you to solve a simulated business problem.
+For senior roles, they might give you a case study where they give you a dataset, and you need to analyze the data and propose data-driven solutions to simulated business scenarios.

 During an interview for a Data Analyst position at JP Morgan, you will face two kinds of interviews.
 The first one is behavioral questions that aim to assess your motivation, career goals, and how you would fit into your future team and company culture.
 The second one is technical questions that aim to assess your hard skills and knowledge regarding concepts commonly applied in data analysis, such as probabilities, statistics, and the use of programming languages like Python and SQL.

-In this section, you’ll find typical behavioral and technical questions for a Data Analyst position at JP Morgan.
+In this section, you’ll find typical technical and behavioral questions for a Data Analyst position at JP Morgan.

 How to Answer